informalsystems/themis-contract/docs/04-formatting.md

 # Formatting guide

-Our contracts are seeking a sweet spot between plain text readability and rich semantic encoding.
-As our practice proceeds, we have begun to establish some useful idioms and best practices on representing common legal constructs in markdown.
-We have opted for the less common [pandoc markdown][pandoc-markdown] variant, because of its support for expressive annotations that can be layered on top of markdown's clear but minimal syntax.
+We are seeking a sweet spot between plain text readability and rich semantic encoding.
+As our practice proceeds, we have begun to establish some useful idioms and best practices for representing common legal constructs in markdown.
+We have opted for the less common [pandoc markdown][pandoc-markdown] variant, because of its support for expressive annotations that can be layered on top of markdown's clear but minimal syntax and the ease with which the syntax can be augmented via filters.

-## Titles, Subtitles, and YAML Header Metadata
+## The YAML Header

+### Titles and subtitles

 The title and subtitle of a document should be specified in the [YAML metadata header][yaml-header].
 E.g., for a contract titled "My First Contract: An